 Saxion offers a broad range of courses at various levels, including many international programmes.
 The quality of education at Saxion is monitored by the Dutch Ministry of Education, Culture and Science, as well as being accredited by several international bodies, assuring you that the programmes on offer are of a high standard.

-Research is an important component of our teaching.
-Students learn to develop an inquisitive attitude and know how to interpret research outcomes.
-In addition, research stimulates the consultative and entrepreneurial abilities of our students and teaches them to maintain a critical attitude.
-This ensures that our programmes meet the demands of the (future) labour market.
+Research is an important component of our education.
+Students develop an investigative attitude; they know how to apply research results.
+In addition, research stimulates the advisory and enterprising capacity and teaches them to be critical.
+As a result, our courses are aligned with the (future) labor market.

 If you would like to stay in the Netherlands after graduating, Saxion offers you an excellent opportunity to expand your work experience and professional skills and to broaden your chances on the Dutch and international job market through the Saxion Connect International Traineeship Programme.

 The Global Student Satisfaction Awards empower students across the globe to determine the best universities of 2021.
 Universities with a score above 4.0 (out of 5) in any of the 8 award categories, receive Badges of Excellence.
 Congratulations!

 Besides your study as an international student at Saxion there are practical matters which you need to take into account, with regards to your student life in the Netherlands.We support you with topics such as:

 Since it might be quite difficult to find suitable housing by yourself, Saxion gives first year students the opportunity to arrange accommodation via Saxion.
 We can offer accommodation in either Deventer or Enschede.
 On this page you can find more information about arranging your housing via Saxion.

 At Saxion we value written and digital knowledge.
 This all comes together in our library on campus.